KaioFelps/inertia-rust/docs/src/advanced/actix-web-implementations.md

             let req = res.request();
             let session = req.get_session();

+            // If it's not a Inertia redirect or response, it might be assets response
+            // then, reflash everything so that assets don't affect real user's requests let (prev_url, curr_url, optional_errors) = if !is_inertia_response(&req) {
+                (before_prev_url, prev_url, errors)
+            } else {
                 let inertia_session = req.extensions_mut().remove::<InertiaSessionToReflash>();

                 // if it needs to reflash a temporary flash session, then
                 // replace data from inertia session middleware with the same as before,
                 // so that the further request generates the same InertiaTemporarySession,
                 // containing the exactly same errors, previous url, and current url.
                 //
                 // otherwise, gets the previous request's URI and stores the current one's as the next
-            // request "previous", moving the navigation history let (prev_url, curr_url, optional_errors) =
-                if let Some(InertiaSessionToReflash(inertia_session)) = inertia_session {
+                // request "previous", moving the navigation history if let Some(InertiaSessionToReflash(inertia_session)) = inertia_session {
+                    (
+                        before_prev_url,
-                    (before_prev_url, inertia_session.prev_req_url, inertia_session.errors)
+                        inertia_session.prev_req_url,
+                        inertia_session.errors,
+                    )
                 } else {
                     let errors = req
                         .extensions_mut()